Abstract: What is the quality of life for patients with OCD?

 Any anxiety disorder can have a major impact on the quality of life for the patient and his family.
 OCD (Obsessive-compulsive disorder) is often not well known to the public and patients try to hide their problem even to close friends of their family.
 And they do not know about the options for appropriate treatment.

-One recent Canadian study investigated the quality of Life in OCD.
-This study showed that individuals with OCD were mainly affected by the severity of obsessive thougts than by compulsive rituals.
-Co-occurence of depression was the most important predictor for poor quality of life.
+One recent Canadian study investigated the quality of life in OCD.
+This study showed that individuals with OCD were mainly affected by the severity of obsessive thoughts rather than by compulsive rituals.
+Co-occurrence of depression was the most important predictor for poor quality of life.

-Maybe the enviroment (family or friends) are more concerned by the occurence of compulsive behaviour (and this might interfere with a normal living!), but for the ocd-patient this might be less stressing (at least compared to the obsessive thoughts).
+Maybe the enviroment (family or friends) are more concerned by the occurrence of compulsive behaviour (and this might interfere with normal living!), but for the OCD patient this might be less stressing (at least compared to the obsessive thoughts).

 Disclaimer: The documents contained in this web site are presented for information purposes only.
 The material is in no way intended to replace professional medical care or attention by a qualified psychiatrist or psychotherapist.
 It can not and should not be used as a basis for diagnosis or choice of treatment.
 If you find anything wrong, please notify us at .